joaompinto/simplex/README.md

 ## Configuration

-The application supports multiple AI providers:
+The application supports the following AI provider:

 - Google Gemini
-- OpenAI

 Configuration is stored in `~/.janito/config.json` and includes:
-- Provider selection
 - API key
 - Model settings